 Questions & Answers: Instances & virtual machines

-Instance, RAM, vCPU, flavor, quota, increase
+instance, flavor, root disk, quota, increase

 Note: For this purpose the instance is stopped for a short time!